Gardeners have used animal manure for thousands of years to add nutrients and organic matter to their gardens.

 For folks near DeKalb county, the state Horse Rescue facility at 2390 Wildcat Rd. is eager to dispose of their manure.
 Call them at 404-244-1130 to arrange a pickup.

 ADDITIONAL NOTE: Make absolutely sure the horse manure comes from a farm where herbicides are not used on the pasture.
-Weedkillers, particularly Grazon, can linger in manure and harm garden vegetables.
+Weedkillers, particularly Grazon, can linger for months in manure and will harm garden vegetables.